Benchmarks¶

 Reading this table¶

-At medium, cuBLAS on A10G is ~37× faster than trnblas NKI GEMM on trn1 — the Ampere GPU is built for matmul-dominant workloads, while trn1's Tensor Engine has a higher per-call dispatch overhead.
-At small, the gap balloons to 91× because NKI dispatch overhead dominates the actual ~3 Gflops of compute.
+At medium with v0.5.4 chunked dispatch, cuBLAS on A10G is ~18× faster than trnblas NKI on trn1 — down from 37× with the v0.5.3 CPU fallback.
+The chunked dispatch (64 NKI calls at ~25 ms each) produces 1.536 s warm energy vs 8.035 s torch baseline, bringing the end-to-end total to 4.784 s.
+At small, the gap balloons to 91× because NKI dispatch overhead dominates the actual ~3 GFlops of compute.

 NEFF cache warmup¶